 Samsung’s Android 10 update brings tons of new features and it could also have a tremendous impact on your Galaxy Note 9’s performance.
 And while most of you should install it right now, others might be better off waiting a little longer before moving over from Android Pie.

 Earlier this year, Samsung pulled the Galaxy Note 9 Android 10 and One UI 2.0 update out of beta testing.
-The roll out is picking up steam as we push into February and it’s pushing out to devices around the globe.
+The company’s Android 10 roll out is picking up steam as we push into March and it’s pushing out to Galaxy Note 9 models all around the globe.

 The Galaxy Note 9’s version of Android 10 is loaded up with changes including user interface tweaks, improvements to Dark Mode, upgrades to the camera app, smoother animations, and a better version of Device Care.

 The Android 10 update could also have a big impact on your Galaxy Note 9’s performance.
 While some of you might see a huge boost, others might run into trouble.

-As we’ve pushed away from the update’s release we’ve seen a number of complaints about bugs and performance issues.
+As we push away from the update’s release we’ve seen complaints about bugs and performance issues.
 Some of these problems are brand new, others have carried over from Android Pie and the Android 10 beta.
 The list of issues will grow as more Galaxy Note 9 users download Android 10.

 So while there are some great reasons to install Android 10 (or if you’re already running Android 10, the latest version of it) soon after it arrives, there are also some great reasons to hold off.
 These problems are just one of the reasons why you might want to take a raincheck.

 If you’re currently straddling the fence, we’re here to help.
 In this guide we’ll take you through the best reasons to move to Android 10 and the best reasons to wait.